-Pre-primary education is the stage of education which caters for children aged 0-5.
+Pre-primary education is the stage of education that caters to children aged 0-5.
 It is non-compulsory and organised into two cycles: the first one for children up to 2 years of age, and the second one for children aged 3-5.

 School Code Plan 4.0